Charles Clarke: Too difficult box

 Clarke introduced the idea of the "too difficult box"— an explanation why politicians often opt out of taking action to fix many serious political issues.
 It is focused on UK politics, but the book suggests that the principles apply to other countries.
 Clarke originally expounded his ideas in a series of lectures at the University of East Anglia in 2011.
 In 2014, he launched the book The 'Too Difficult' Box: The Big Issues Politicians Can't Crack.
 The introduction, conclusion and a chapter on immigration is written by Clarke.
 The rest of the book contains individual chapters (edited by Clarke) by past or current politicians or political commentators—each chapter covering a specific political issue considered to be in the too difficult box.

-Some reasons Clarke gives explaining why politicians find some issues too difficult to deal with are: difficulty identifying the problem; difficulty identifying the solution; difficulty working out how to implement a solution; difficulty overcoming vested interests; existing legal constraints; the lengthy process required to bring in legislation; and a lack of political energy.
+Some reasons Clarke that gives explaining why politicians find some issues too difficult to deal with are: difficulty identifying the problem; difficulty identifying the solution; difficulty working out how to implement a solution; difficulty overcoming vested interests; existing legal constraints; the lengthy process required to bring in legislation; and a lack of political energy.